dansalmo/martin-fine-art/README.md

-#A very simple Google App Engine Ajax web site using Bootstrap
+##A very simple responsive Ajax web site using Google App Engine, Bootstrap and history.js

 To run local server: